-The reality is that this dog is an entirely distinct breed all its own, a mix of Arabian Greyhounds and a thick-coated Russian breed of dog.
+The reality is that the Borzoi is an entirely distinct breed all its own, a mix of Arabian Greyhounds and a thick-coated Russian breed of dog.
 While it’s got some features that resemble Greyhounds for sure, it’s definitely larger than the familiar racing dogs.

 Here are 12 things you should know about the majestic Borzoi breed if you’re considering making one part of your family.

-- They were bred to hunt and love to chase.
+- The Borzoi was bred to hunt and loves to chase.

-- They were lucky to make it out of Russia.
+- The Borzoi was lucky to make it out of Russia.

 - This breed need lots of exercise.

-- They are smart – but really stubborn.
+- The Borzoi is smart – but really stubborn.